 For a detailed summary of all course content please read our programme specification for this course.

 Please see the selection criteria section below.

 English and mathematics at GCSE level at Grade 'C' or above, or equivalent.

-A minimum UK 2:2 honours degree or recognised equivalent qualification in English Language or Literature is required, however strong preference will be given to applicants with 2:1 honours degrees.
-We also consider applicants with degrees in related subjects such as Media, Film Studies and Drama if supported by strong A-levels in English and/or Literature.
-Your degree must contain evidence of a substantial and appropriate level of subject knowledge.
-All successful applicants must have met this requirement by 31 August 2016.
+A minimum UK 2:2 honours degree or recognised equivalent qualification in History is required, however strong preference will be given to applicants with 2:1 honours degrees.
+Your degree must contain evidence of a substantial and appropriate level of subject knowledge with a minimum of 50% in History.
+All successful applicants must have met this requirement by 31 July 2018.

 If you don't have an undergraduate degree but do have a Masters or other higher qualification, your application will be considered by our academic tutors on a one-to-one basis.

 A satisfactory Enhanced Disclosure and Barring Service (DBS) background clearance check prior to starting the course.

 Satisfactory Occupational Health medical check prior to starting the course